Monarchy of Papua New Guinea: Courts

-The Papua New Guinean monarch, on the advice of the National Executive Council, can also grant immunity from prosecution, exercise the royal prerogative of mercy, and pardon offences against the Crown, either before, during, or after a trial.
-The exercise of the 'Power of Mercy' to grant a pardon and the commutation of prison sentences is described in section 151 of the Constitution.
+However, the Chief Justice of the Supreme Court of Papua New Guinea is appointed by the governor-general on behalf of the head of state.
+Additionally, the head of state, on the advice of the National Executive Council, can also grant immunity from prosecution, exercise the "Power of Mercy", and pardon offences against the Crown, either before, during, or after a trial.
+The exercise of the Power of Mercy to grant a pardon and the commutation of prison sentences is described in section 151 of the Constitution.